notexplosive/love2d-nx/README.md

-# LOVE2D NX: A LOVE Entity-Component System by NotExplosive
+# LOVE2D NX: A LOVE Component Framework by NotExplosive

 ### `!!
 WARNING !!`